-No. If you elect family coverage for medical, you may only choose family coverage or choose to opt-out of the Uniform Dental Benefit.
+No. If you elect family coverage for medical, you may only choose family coverage or choose to decline the Uniform Dental Benefit.

-Similarly, if you elect single coverage for medical, you may only choose single coverage or choose to opt-out of the Uniform Dental Benefit.
+Similarly, if you elect individual coverage for medical, you may only choose individual coverage or choose to decline the Uniform Dental Benefit.

-Annuitants only: If you or your dependents are covered through the Medicare Plus plan, you have the freedom of choice to see any provider Medicare Assignment.
+Retirees only: If you or your dependents are covered through the IYC Medicare Plus plan, you have the freedom of choice to see any provider Medicare Assignment.
 For more information see: https://www.medicare.gov/your-medicare-costs/part-a-costs/assignment/costs-and-assignment.html.

 Contact the plan directly or follow the instructions found through the Available Plans page, by clicking on the health plan name.
 ETF and your benefits/payroll/personnel office do not have this information.